 Its 65 meters central tower is surrounded by four smaller towers and a series of wall enclosure, recreating the image of Mount Meru -a legendary place in Hindu mythology said to be the home of the god laying just beyond the Himalayas.

-The city where the temple was built, Angkor, is located in modern-day Cambodia, and was once the capital of the Khmer Empire.
-This city contains hundreds of temples, and may had a population of over 1 million people.
+The city where the temple was built, Angkor, is located in modern-day Cambodia and was once the capital of the Khmer Empire.
+This city contains hundreds of temples and may have a population of over 1 million people.
 It was easily the largest city in the world at its peak.